Heat capacity

-Heat capacity or thermal capacity is a physical property of matter, defined as the amount of heat to be supplied to an object to produce a unit change in its temperature.
+Heat capacity or thermal capacity is a physical property of matter, defined as the amount of heat that must be supplied to an object to produce a unit change in its temperature.
 The SI unit of heat capacity is joule per kelvin (J/K).
+It quantifies the ability of a material or system to store thermal energy.

 Heat capacity is an extensive property.
 The corresponding intensive property is the specific heat capacity, found by dividing the heat capacity of an object by its mass.
 Dividing the heat capacity by the amount of substance in moles yields its molar heat capacity.
 The volumetric heat capacity measures the heat capacity per volume.
 In architecture and civil engineering, the heat capacity of a building is often referred to as its thermal mass.